digiltd/oh-rtd-test/Z-Wave-Binding.md

 ## Known Issues

 There seems to be an issue with the binding running on the latest oracle VM Beta, on ARM based architectures (e.g. raspberry PI).
-It manifests itself as messages being received multiple times.
-This issue is currently under investigation.
+It manifests itself as messages being received multiple times and causes considerable problems with the operation of the binding.
+In large networks, the queue can get extremely long, which can delay initialisation considerably and cause potentially long delays in sending messages.
+Some time has been spent investigating this issue and a solution has not been found - the issue doesn't appear to be with the binding itself as the problem doesn't manifest itself on an other platform.
+If anyone with the hardware and programming experience can help with this it would be useful.

 ## Examples